 Determine the “email-approved” contacts (to which the user has actively sent an email,

 and to whom those have send emails) by checking non-exempt folders (aside the watched INBOX) for updates only once-a-day (in the early morning).
-And only open incoming messages automatically in chats for these known contacts if the message body text is short (likely no email).
+And only (ask to) open incoming email messages automatically in new chats for these known contacts, if the message body text is short (likely no email).

 Make use of server features like 2xPUSH if supported and when available, but otherwise fall back to the alternative behavior that works as best as possible.